 8) OMEGA-3: from fish oils has strong anti-inflammatory, blood thinning and cardiovascular disease preventive effects.
 No wonder it remains one of the top best selling supplements in health food stores and pharmacies.
 The usual adult effective dose to prevent blood clots is 4,000 mg of combined DHA and EPA daily.
 Furthermore, DHA in particular is now being recommended to help prevent and treat age related macular degeneration.
 Buy Canadian omega-3 products because they have had the mercury and other toxins removed from the fish oil.
 For those with an objection to using animal products, the alternatives are flaxseed oil and sea buckthorn, both of which are vegan sources.

 9) NATTOKINASE: is a powerful fibrinolytic enzyme that has been used for centuries as a tool for reversing cardiovascular disease.
 Up until a few years ago, Health Canada refused to authorize its use (probably because it had been touted as an alternative to prescription anticoagulants).
 I wrote an article in Vitality on the politics behind banning this valuable supplement.
 In any event, nattokinase is now legally available in Canada.
 Combining this enzyme with omega-3 supplementation yields best results.
 The usual effective dose is 100 mg, twice daily, on an empty stomach.
 It should never be used in combination with prescription anticoagulants.
+Editors note: If you are looking to add this enzyme to your lifestyle, click here to learn more about nattokinase supplements.

 10) ENZYMES: like bromelain from pineapples, serrapeptase derived from the silkworm, and other pancreatic digestive enzymes can also dissolve fibrin and reduce the risks of blood clots.
 For blood clot prevention and treatment they work best when taken on an empty stomach.
 If the enzymes are taken to digest foods better, they can all be taken with food.